 Story-Gathering

-A critical step to follow when you promote your company anniversary is to gather the stories necessary to flesh out your anniversary campaign.
+A critical step to follow when you’re celebrating a company anniversary on social media is to gather the stories necessary to flesh out your anniversary campaign.
 If done right, social media can play an important role in the story-gathering process.

 Hashtags have become the universal language of social media.
 As a result, they have become a quick way to follow trending topics and search for archived social media content.
 One way to gather stories internally is to encourage employees to use a hashtag.
 Searching a company hashtag can quickly lead to authentic anniversary content.